-Dr John Shaver – Centre Director
+Associate Professor John Shaver – Centre Director

-John Shaver is Senior Lecturer in Religion and Head of the Religion Programme.
+John Shaver is an Associate Professor in Religion and Head of the Religion Programme.
 He is an evolutionary anthropologist who mostly studies religion.
 Broadly, John's research investigates the complex relationships between religion, cooperation, and conflict.
 Presently, most of his attention is devoted to working on two separate field research projects: a) one investigating the impact of globalisation on changes to religion, and how these changes, in turn, affect women's reproductive decision-making and their children's development (in Bangladesh, Gambia, India, Malawi, and the United States), and b) one a longitudinal study exploring the ways that religion, cooperation, and social inequality dynamically interrelate in Fijian squatter settlements and villages.

 John has conducted research in the Czech Republic, Fiji, Mauritius, New Zealand and the United States, and his work has appeared in anthropology, biology, neuroscience, religion, psychology and general science journals.
 He is President Elect of the International Association for the Cognitive Science of Religion, President of the New Zealand Association for the Study of Religions, and he sits on the advisory board for the New Zealand Attitudes and Values Study.
 John is also editor of Micronesia, Melanesia and Polynesia for the Database of Religious History.
 In 2019 he was awarded a University of Otago Early Career Award for Distinction in Research.